Women Breaking Barriers in the Video Game Industry

 As interviewee Kristina Carson rightly points out, “There’s a difference between gaming companies and gamers,” and professionals in the industry recognize the shortcomings of the field.
 By illustration, a survey from the International Game Developers Association (IGDA 2016) found that 67 percent of respondents who work in games believe that “sexism among gamers” was contributing to the negative perception of the industry; this was up from 55 percent in 2015 and was the top-cited concern above working conditions, sexism in games, and the perceived link to violence.

-While the lack of diversity in the gaming workforce and rampant sexism in gaming communities remain problems, the indomitable spirits of six exceptional women in the business exemplify what’s right with the industry; their admirable persistence transcends stereotypes and doubt, and they are celebrated here as role models for the next generation of gaming professionals.
+While the lack of diversity in the gaming workforce and rampant sexism in gaming communities remain problems, the indomitable spirits of seven exceptional women in the business exemplify what’s right with the industry; their admirable persistence transcends stereotypes and doubt, and they are celebrated here as role models for the next generation of gaming professionals.

 “All of it is male-dominated, but specifically I haven’t encountered many women in the senior leadership roles in publishing or engineering.”
 (Elizabeth Howard)